Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 So, I ended up with two models, one without regularization which is the one always mentioned on this document as **version Zero** and a seccond one with drop out and regularization, referred on this document as **version one**.

-  I used a very similar model to the [nvidia model](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)  including dropout layers and also adding L2 regularization technique to avoid overfitting.
+In summary,  I used a very similar model to the [nvidia model](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)  including dropout layers and also adding L2 regularization technique to avoid overfitting.